 Fat-tire bikes should yield to all other users on multiuse trails, similar to the etiquette for bikes on summer hiking trails.

 Snowmobiles should slow down when passing nonmotorized travelers.
-Be sure to give snowmobilers plenty of room.
+Be sure to give them plenty of room to do that, though.
 You will likely hear them coming long before they can see you.
 If there’s more than one snowmobiler, the lead rider will often hold up fingers indicating the number of machines behind them.
 The last rider with signal with a closed fist to indicate the coast is clear.